 Hyde Park Mews, W2

 Yet another Instagram find that I forgot about until I was walking down the cobbled street!
 There are so many mews in this area that I kept stumbling on more and more.
-There were a few I found that were absolutely stunning, and Hyde Park Mews was definitely one of them.
+There were a few I found that were absolutely stunning, and this was definitely one of them.
 The proof is in the pudding!
 I often think of mews as tiny little streets with pastel houses, and can you blame me?
-So many of the best ones are, but Hyde Park Mews, while featuring no pastel houses strictly speaking, is just as charming and lovely.
+So many of the best ones are, but HPM, while featuring no pastel houses strictly speaking, is just as charming and lovely.
 I suspect I’ll be saving this one for many an outfit post!